-This program is another form of gift aid that does not have to be repaid.
-However, unlike the Pell Grant program, it is not based on financial need.
+This program is another form of gift aid that does not have to be repaid: however, unlike the Pell Grant program, it is not based on financial need.
 The Iraq and Afghanistan Service Grant Program is intended to assist students who are not Pell-eligible, but whose parent or guardian died as a result of military service in Iraq or Afghanistan after September 11, 2001, and who, at the time of the parent's or guardian's death, were less than 24 years old or were enrolled in college at least part-time.
-The amount awarded to any eligible student is equal to the maximum Pell Grant for the award year, not to exceed the cost of attendance
+The amount awarded to any eligible student is equal to the maximum Pell Grant for the award year, not to exceed the cost of attendance.

-WILLIAM D. FORD FEDERAL DIRECT LOAN (Direct Loan) Program
+WILLIAM D. FORD FEDERAL DIRECT LOAN (DIRECT LOAN) PROGRAM

 Federal loans provided through the William D. Ford Federal Direct Loan Program are referred to as Direct Loans because the federal government - through the U.S. Department of Education - is the lender.
 Unlike grants, student loans are borrowed money that students are legally obligated to repay, with interest.
 Students must maintain an enrollment status of at least half-time to be eligible for Direct Loans.
 Additionally, all first-time Direct Loan borrowers must complete a Master Promissory Note and Entrance Counseling before funds will be disbursed.
-Repayment begins after a sixmonth grace period following graduation, withdrawal from school or enrollment of less-than-half-time (see Catalog Section 2.8).
-Direct Loans include the following: seeking additional information pertaining to this type of benefit should contact the Vocational Rehabilitation Department of the Department of Veterans Affairs.
-Financial Aid is available to those who qualify.
-Department of Defense personnel are entitled to consideration for all forms of financial aid that Grantham University makes available to students.
+Repayment begins after a sixmonth grace period following graduation, withdrawal from school or enrollment of less-than-half-time.
+Direct Loans include the following:

-Direct Subsidized Stafford Loans: Subsidized loans are awarded only to undergraduate students on the basis of financial need.
-If a student is eligible for a subsidized loan, the U.S. Department of Education will pay (subsidize) the interest on the loan while the student is in school for the first six months after the student leaves school and during periods of deferment.

-- The interest rates for Direct Subsidized Loans and Direct Unsubsidized Loans are shown in the chart below (may also be found at studentaid.ed.gov/types/loans):
+- Direct Subsidized Stafford Loans: Subsidized loans are awarded only to undergraduate students on the basis of financial need.
+If a student is eligible for a subsidized loan, the U.S. Department of Education will pay (subsidize) the interest on the loan while the student is in school, for the first six months after the student leaves school and during periods of deferment. - The interest rates for Direct Subsidized Loans and Direct Unsubsidized Loans are shown in the chart below.

+LOAN TYPE

-LOAN TYPE DIRECT SUBSIDIZED & UNSUBSIDIZED LOANS BORROWER TYPE UNDERGRADUATE LOANS FIRST DISBURSED ON Or After 7/1/18 and before 7/1/19 → 5.05 %
+DIRECT SUBSIDIZED & UNSUBSIDIZED LOANS

+BORROWER TYPE

+LOANS FIRST DISBURSED ON OR AFTER 7/1/20 AND BEFORE 7/1/21

+DIRECT SUBSIDIZED & UNDERGRADUATE
-Direct Unsubsidized Stafford Loans: Unlike subsidized loans, the borrower is responsible for interest that accrues on Direct Unsubsidized Loans from the time the loan is disbursed until it is paid in full, and financial need is not required to receive an unsubsidized loan.

-- The interest rates for Direct Unsubsidized Loans are shown in the chart below (may also be found at studentaid.ed.gov/types/loans):
+- Direct Unsubsidized Stafford Loans: Unlike subsidized loans, the borrower is responsible for interest that accrues on Direct Unsubsidized Loans from the time the loan is disbursed until it is paid in full, and financial need is not required to receive an unsubsidized loan. - The interest rates for Direct Unsubsidized Loans are shown in the chart below.

 LOAN TYPE DIRECT UNSUBSIDIZED LOANS

-BORROWER TYPE GRADUATE OR Professional
+BORROWER TYPE GRADUATE OR PROFESSIONAL

-LOANS FIRST DISBURSED ON Or After 7/1/18 and before 7/1/19 6.60 %
+LOANS FIRST DISBURSED ON OR AFTER 7/1/20 AND BEFORE 7/1/21 4.30 %